 Zoom on the Pulsar PGDA70BiSCO

-In a nutshell, the Pulsar PGDA70BiSCO is a portable inverter generator mostly geared towards:
+In summary, the Pulsar PGDA70BiSCO is a portable inverter generator especially useful for:

 • Homeowners who want to be able to use the most necessary devices in their household, even during a blackout